 Recently I had a conversation with Dan Pallotta, who is an entrepreneur, activist, and humanitarian.
 I love having discussions with global thought leaders.
 Everyone needs inspiration from time to time, and there’s nothing better than getting an injection of energy from a kindred spirit.
-Following are some of the words that Dan told me:
+Following are some of the ideas Dan told me which were originally featured in a post he wrote:

 “Be ridiculous.
 If you’re not being ridiculous, you’re not exploring your organization’s true potential.
 Everything in the world that makes us go “Wow,” was born of some absurd human being with a ridiculous, impossible idea—from the Eiffel Tower to landing on the moon to the idea of America herself.
 We are taught that prudence is sophistication.
 The opposite is true.
 The most sophisticated things I’ve ever seen in my life—the most intelligent solutions to the greatest technical challenges in history—all came from someone being ridiculous.
 Ridiculous is what really tests us.
 Stretches us.
 Forces us to use the full measures of our intelligence, creativity, fortitude, and strength.